A-AhkUser/eAutocomplete/README.md

 ```
 ***
 ##### description:
-Executes a custom function when the user selects a suggestion from the drop-down list (by pressing `Tab`).
+Executes a custom function when the user selects a suggestion from the drop-down list (by pressing `Tab`).</br>
 The function can optionally accept the following parameters:</br>
 ``mySelectEventMonitor(this, _selection)``